nanogyth/ng_bighalo/README.txt

+<h1>ng_bighalo</h1>
-This is an avisynth script for adding for adding big halos to subtitles.
+This is an avisynth script for subtitling encodes for TASVideos.org
-It is tuned for use by TASVideos.org

-ng_sub merges the functionality of ng_bighalo and freesub.
+1) Avisynth's subtitler has a fixed halo width.
+This is problematic with very large text, like the kind used with YouTube uploads.

+2) Avisynth's subtitler is antialiased by default.
+Antialiasing is very size dependant.
+A non-AA font is prefered for primary encodes, which will likely be upsized on playback.

+ng_bighalo solves the first issue, and freesub is a bitmap subtitler that solves the second issue.

+I've also included ng_sub which merges both functionality.